SEO BLOG

 This can be extremely useful in identifying content gaps.
 You can take something widespread and then incorporate it into your own content with your own spin.

-BuzzSumo helps you search for content ideas that you may already have in mind to see if they’re already trending.
+Alternatively, use BuzzSumo to search for content ideas that you may already have in mind to see if they’re currently trending.

 Identify Good Content & Read The Comments